BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 ### HtmlAgilityPack

 **HtmlAgilityPack** is a .NET library for parsing and manipulating HTML documents.
-MetaEdit Plus uses it to parse search results when performing online cover art lookups.
+MetaEdit Plus uses it to scrape metadata from online music databases when direct API results are insufficient.

 - **Website:** [HtmlAgilityPack](https://html-agility-pack.net/)
 - **License:** MIT License